PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: Abstract

 \section{Abstract}

 Silicon Photonics-based AI Accelerators (SPAAs) have been considered as promising AI accelerators achieving high energy efficiency and low latency.
-While many researchers focus on improving SPAAs’ energy efficiency and latency, their physical security has not been sufficiently studied.
-This paper first proposes a threat of thermal fault injection attacks on SPAAs based on Vector-Matrix Multipliers (VMMs) utilizing Mach-Zhender Interferometers.
-This paper then proposes SecONN, an optical neural network framework that is capable of not only inferences but also concurrent detection of the attacks.
-In addition, this paper introduces a concept of Wavelength Division Perturbation (WDP) where wavelength dependent VMM results are utilized to increase detection accuracy.
-Simulation results show that the proposed method achieves 88.7\% attack-caused average misprediction recall.
+While many researchers focus on improving SPAAs’ energy efficiency and latency, their physical security has only recently received attention.
+While it is essential to deliver strong optical neural network inferencing approaches, their success and adoption are predicated on their ability to deliver a secure execution environment.
+Towards this end, this paper proposes \textit{PrometheusFree}, an optical neural network framework that is capable of concurrent detection of laser fault injection attacks.
+This paper first presents an illustrative threat of laser fault injection attacks on SPAAs, capable of subjecting the optical neural network to misclassifications.
+The threat then is addressed in this paper by developing techniques for concurrent detection of the laser fault injection attacks.
+Furthermore, this paper introduces a novel application of Wavelength Division Perturbation (WDP) technique where wavelength-dependent Vector Matrix Multiplication (VMM) results are utilized to boost fault attack detection accuracy.
+Simulation results show that \textit{PrometheusFree} achieves over 96\% attack-caused misprediction recall as the use of the WDP technique squashes the attack success rate by 38.6\% on average.
+Compared with prior art, \textit{PrometheusFree} limits the average attack success ratio to 0.019, yielding a 95.3\% reduction.
+The experimental results confirm the superiority of the concurrent detection and the boost in attack detection abilities imparted by the WDP approaches.